auss/php-code-convention/README.md

 - It's RECOMMENDED to use *nix OS (Linux, MacOS X)
 - Developer SHOULD use debugging extensions ([XDebug][], [XHProf][])

-3. Production and staging environent
+3. Production and staging environment
 -----------
 - Access to remote servers SHOULD be secured by public key
 - Debugging extensions MUST NOT be used in production environment